-When running Avocado Python modules, the interpreter on the new process needs to know where Avocado can be found.
+be found.
 This is usually handled by the Avocado installation being available to the standard Python installation, but if Avocado is running from an uninstalled egg, it needs extra help.

-Returns environment mapping with an extra PYTHONPATH for the egg or None avocado.core.utils.loader module
+Returns environment mapping with an extra PYTHONPATH for the egg or None Return type os.environ mapping or None avocado.core.utils.loader module